 Consents to the Merger are being solicited from Unitholders by the General Partners.
-A consent by a Unitholder to the Merger with respect to a Partnership in which such Unitholder holds Units will constitute such Unitholder's consent to the following: (i) the entering into and execution of the Merger Agreement by the General Partner on behalf of such Partnership; (ii) the merger of such Partnership with the Company or, in the case of Pension Fund, the merger with and into the Partnership Merger Sub in accordance with the terms of the Merger Agreement; and (iii) the taking of any action by the General Partner, to consummate the Merger, including all transactions set forth in this Consent Solicitation Statement/Prospectus.
+A consent by a Unitholder to the Merger with respect to a Partnership in which such Unitholder holds Units will constitute such Unitholder's consent to the following: (i) the entering into and execution of the Merger Agreement by the General Partner on behalf of such Partnership; (ii) the merger of such Partnership with the Company or, in the case of Pension Fund, the merger with and into the Partnership Merger Sub in accordance with the terms of the Merger Agreement; and (iii) the taking of any action by the General Partner of such Partnership, necessary or advisable in the opinion of the General Partner, to consummate the Merger, including all transactions set forth in this Consent Solicitation Statement/Prospectus.